ReCheck-io/hammerJS/docs/Examples.md

 #### put - upload a file on the blockchain

 This command uploads the document on the blockchain.
 Keep in mind which blockchain network you are using.
 At the moment our service supports _Ethereum_ and _AEternity_.
-It is easy to distinguish them with _node hammer reveal_, as the aethernity adress and public sign key starts with ak_..., whereas the eth address starts with 0x...
+It is easy to distinguish them with _node hammer reveal_, as the aeternity address and public sign key starts with re_..., whereas the eth address starts with 0x...

 ```node hammer put <file> -i <yourKeysFile.re> -p <yourPassword>```